morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ## Functions in Elm

 Elm is a pure functional language.
 That means that all functions in Elm are "pure" functions.

 But what is a pure function?

-A pure function is a function which:
-* Given the same input, will always return the same output.
+* A pure function, given the same input, will always return the same output
-* Produces no side effects.
+* A pure function produces no side effects.

+These rules have some profound consequences.

 ```javascript
 let add = (x, y) => x + y;